Does Clay Bar Damage Car Paint – Will It Scratch The Clear Coat?

 Conclusion

-As you could see above, the clay bar is safe for your car’s paint and clear coat.
+As you can see above, the clay bar is safe for your car’s paint and clear coat.
 Of course, if you use it properly, and only if necessary.

 If you’re serious about detailing your car, you’ll always polish it after claying, even if there’s no marring left after the clay bar treatment.
 And that’s my suggestion.